Tranent to Cockenzie Waggonway: History

-Before the eighteenth century, salt production on the shore of the Firth of Forth was a considerable activity; salt water was evaporated in salt pans.
-This required considerable quantities of coal, and this formed the largest demand for coal at this early date.
-While at the earliest date, it was possible to extract coal close to the salt pans, these deposits were soon worked out and coal had to be transported in from a more remote location.
+Before the 18th century, salt production on the shore of the Firth of Forth was a considerable activity; salt water was evaporated in salt pans.
+This required considerable quantities of coal, and this formed the largest demand for coal in this period.
+It was initially possible to extract coal close to the salt pans, but these deposits were soon worked out and coal had to be transported from a more remote location.

 The landowner, the Earl of Winton, supported the Old Pretender in the Jacobite Rebellion of 1715 and as a result his estates were forfeit to the Crown.
 They were later acquired by the York Buildings Company of London, in 1719.
-Following a series of financial speculations, the Company became the largest in Scotland, but (because of the difficulty of communication in those days) it found it difficult to manage its business.
+Following a series of financial speculations, the company became the largest in Scotland, but (because of the difficulty of communication) it found it difficult to manage its business.
 It resolved the problem by leasing local businesses to tenants, providing incentives for them to improve their holdings.

 This resulted in improvements taking place at Port Seton harbour.
 The waggonway connected the harbour to salt pans at Cockenzie and the coal pits at Tranent.
 The cost of all the works was £3,500, completed in 1722.
 This original wooden railway followed a route along what is now School Lane in Cockenzie, before heading eastwards along the High Street to Port Seton Harbour.
-Photographs of the waggons used (circa 1854) have been discovered at Cockenzie House, showing waggonway similar to Shropshire design being used.
+Photographs of the waggons used (circa 1854) have been discovered at Cockenzie House, showing a waggonway similar to Shropshire design being used.

-The railway used small wagons in short trains, and with the smaller track gauge this indicates the influence of Shropshire waggonway designs.
+The railway used small wagons in short trains, and the smaller track gauge indicates the influence of Shropshire waggonway designs.